snipher-marube/WeekOne-OverComeYourFearBootcamp12/README.md

 https://education.github.com/git-cheat-sheet-education.pdf

 In case you have good resources that can be helpful to the team, please share with us on natujenge@meliora.tech.

-3. Future Work
+<h1>3.
+Future Work</h2>
 Upcoming events:
 Q&A session(s)
 We will have a Q & A session to help you get clarity on concepts that might not be clear.